top of page

 On the outskirts of Birkenhead is Port Sunlight, founded by Lord Leverhulme as a model village to house the workers in his soap factory – once the largest in the world.
 It now offers a world class museum and art gallery, beautiful architecture and the Gladstone Theatre.

-Liverpool, twelve miles away across the Mersey and a twenty-minute drive, or a bus, ferry or train ride away, offers world class theatres, art galleries, museums, dining and shopping.
+Liverpool, twelve miles away across the Mersey and a twenty-minute drive, or accessible by bus, ferry or train ride, offers world class theatres, art galleries, museums, dining and shopping.

 Chester, eighteen miles away, is the only city in Britain to retain the full circuit of its ancient city walls.
 It was a centre for the Roman occupation of Britain and parts of the wall date back to Roman times.
 There is also a Roman amphitheatre and a museum dedicated to the history of the city.